 A recent piece of legislation in California — the "AB5 law" — means dentists in the "Golden State" need to classify team members as either employees or independent contractors, or face eye-watering penalties.

-We go into much more detail on this topic in a recent blog post here, but it's important to know the difference between employees and contractors, even if you don't work in California.
+In a recent blog post, we go into much more detail on this topic here, but it's important to know the difference between employees and contractors, even if you don't work in California.
 Other states might implement similar laws in the future.

 "We think this is going to become the law in many, many states," says Oromchian.